dan-weaver/alext/src/pages/issues/earlychildhood.md

 Research shows that those who experience quality care and learning achieve better education, health, social, and economic outcomes throughout their lives.
 Children, families, and society as a whole are all better off as a result.
-Simply put, investing in our youngest children is a rare opportunity that is at once the right investment morally, economically, and for the competitive well-being of our nation.
-Congress can support the various systems that reach families of young children when they are in the most vulnerable financial time, balancing astronomically high childcare costs with budding careers.
+Simply put, investing in our youngest children is a rare opportunity that is the right investment morally, economically, and for the competitive well-being of our nation.
+Congress should support the various systems that are available to parents of young children when families are vulnerable financially, balancing astronomically high childcare costs with budding careers.

 ### Paid family leave